Bootsy Collins: Basses

-Another Collins signature instrument is a custom-built star-shaped bass guitar he also calls the Space Bass, built for him by Manuel "Manny" Salvador of GuitarCraft in 1998.
-In 2006 Collins made an agreement with Traben to make a signature Collins model bass, the Bootzilla.
-During the 2010 NAMM Show, Collins's new signature bass was released by Warwick, a customized Infinity Bass called "Bootsy Collins Black Star Signature Bass" or "Bootsy Collins Orange Star Signature Bass", depending on the color of the stars on it.
+Another Collins signature instrument is a custom-built star-shaped bass guitar he also calls "the Space Bass", built for him by Manuel "Manny" Salvador of GuitarCraft in 1998, and later Collins made an agreement with Traben to make a signature Collins model bass, "the Bootzilla".
+In 2010, Bootsy Collins's new signature bass was released by Warwick, a customized Infinity Bass called "Bootsy Collins Black Star Signature Bass" or "Bootsy Collins Orange Star Signature Bass".

 Funk University

-In July 2010, Collins, in partnership with former child actor Cory Danziger, launched Funk University ("Funk U"), an online-only bass guitar school in which he also serves as curator and lead professor.
+In July 2010, Collins, in partnership with actor Cory Danziger, launched Funk University ("Funk U"), an online-only bass guitar school in which he also serves as curator and lead professor.
 Funk University offers an intense curriculum tailored for intermediate to advanced bass players as well as anyone interested in a deeper understanding of funk.
 The curriculum is based on bass theory, history of funk, and Collins's own musical history given by Collins himself, augmented by lessons and exercises in bass and rhythm from guest bassist professors such as Les Claypool, Meshell Ndegeocello, John B (Williams) and Victor Wooten.
 As of 2021, Funk University is now defunct.